 - How do I want to contribute to my field?
 Do I want to use my knowledge and skills in a more practical, "real world" environment?
 Do I want to contribute research?
 Do I want to help develop the researchers and professionals of the future?

 - How much does money mean to me?
 Can I live on little?
 For how long?

 - What jobs can I do with my transferable skills?
 Would I enjoy them?

-For further career planning and reflection resources, ask to see our Career Planning tip sheet or speak to a career advisor.
+For further career planning and reflection resources, check out our Brightspace site or speak to a career advisor.

 - PhD Career Guide: http://www.phdcareerguide.com/

 - Transition Q & A: Alisa Harrison, executive director of Victoria Division of Family Practice: http://www.universityaffairs.ca/career-advice/from-phd-to-life/transition-q-alisa-harrison-executive-director-victoria-division-family-practice/